 - Take Up My Sword: All three parts feature this to some extent in their second half—Swoog is on the receiving end in part 1, Blazer takes up another character's quest in part 2, and Blazer becomes another character's successor in part 3.

 - Talking to Himself: While the main characters and all of the female characters have unique Voice Actors, three Voice Actors play about half the cast of part 3.

 - The Atoner: Both Mograine and Blazer have aspects of this as a result of Character Development.

 - The Chessmaster—The Lich King

 - The Chosen One: Yimo is explicitly said to be The Chosen One.
-This is subverted when it's revealed that anyone who was The Messiah could take his place.
+This is subverted when it's revealed that anyone who was a Messianic Archetype could take his place.

 - The Corruption: Undeath, particularly for those powerful enough to retain their personalities, such as Arthas and Mograine; Yimo also thinks that something like this is altering the behavior of the Stormwind nobles, despite no particularly compelling evidence that they're not just power-hungry Jerkasses.
 According to Arthas, Yimo is wrong.

 - The End of the World as We Know It: A side effect of the Lich King's plan

 - The Mole: One of the minor heroes is actually an agent of the Lich King.